melodyPereira05/TodoApp/README.md

 # TodoApp
-A todo application using html,css,js
+A todo application using html,css,JavaScript.
-libraries: bootstrap4,jquery
+(libraries used: bootstrap4,jquery)